-Third, the measure we use for patent value is the total citation count (including self-cites) received by the litigated patent.
+Fifth, the measure we use for patent value is the total citation count (including selfcites) received by the litigated patent.
 Unfortunately, for 29 percent off the litigated patents the NBER database does not allow us to distinguish between self-and non-self citations received.
 As a robustness check, we re-estimate the baseline specification using only non-self citations when available and total cites for the other 29 percent, and introducing an additive dummy for the latter.
-The parameter estimates are nearly identical to the baseline results (column (3), Table 4).20
+The parameter estimates are nearly identical to the baseline results (not reported, for brevity).